One thing the best charities all have in common is that they make it easy for you to see where your contributions are going.

 2. Find a Charity That Matches Your Passion

-Another option is to search online fundraising sites.
+Another option is to look at online fundraising sites.
 Here are some popular crowdfunding resources where you can find passion projects:

-Once you find a suitable charity, it’s time to do your homework…
+Once you find a charity that matches your interests, it’s time to do your homework.

 3. Research the Organization Before You Give

-A major part of charitable giving is to get to know as much as you can about the organization before you start writing checks.
+To make sure your dollars will be spent well, it’s wise to learn as much as you can about the organization before you start writing checks.
 The following charity watchdogs make it easy to research organizations online:

-Give.org is the website for the Better Business Bureau’s Wise Giving Alliance, which not only provides donors information on charities but accredits them, as well.
+Give.org is the website for the Better Business Bureau’s Wise Giving Alliance, which not only provides information for prospective donors but also evaluates and accredits charities.

 Does it cost for donors to use Give.org?
 No

-How they rate charities: Give.org uses icons to rate charities based on 20 standards, including complaints, donor privacy, conflict of interest and more.
-In their reports on charities, you’ll see one of these three symbols:
+How they rate charities: Give.org rates charities based on 20 standards, including complaints, donor privacy, conflicts of interest and more.
+On each report, you’ll see one of these symbols: